Scope of the Collection

 The library will buy material in all areas and try to maintain the core collection on an equal basis.
 However, special emphasis will be on the following areas:

-- Juvenile materials in both fiction and nonfiction, encompassing a large selection of easy reading materials
+- Juvenile materials in fiction, nonfiction, and a variety of easy-reading materials

-- Adult nonfiction in the areas of local history, popular medicine, popular law, literary criticism, small business development, self-help, foreign languages, and biographies
+- Adult nonfiction in the areas of popular medicine, popular law, computers and computer programs, learning foreign languages, the practical arts, cooking, and crafts

 Duplicates of Materials